-The rate and nature of technology diffusion from the OECD (Organization for Economic Cooperation and Development) countries to developing countries is not well understood.
-Predicting economic structural change in developing countries is also problematical.
-Much of the uncertainty in integrated assessment models comes from the difficulty in predicting the response of the energy sector and greenhouse gas emissions in developing countries to both regulation and technological innovations in OECD nations.
-How should integrated assessment models treat the transfer of technology from OECD countries to developing countries?
+The rate and nature of technology diffusion from the more-developed nations to developing nations is not well understood.
+Predicting economic structural change in developing nations is also problematical.
+Much of the uncertainty in integrated assessment models comes from the difficulty in predicting the response of the energy sector and greenhouse gas emissions in developing nations to both regulation and technological innovations in more-developed nations.
+How can historical precedents be used to understand and model the future movement of technologies across national borders?

-This research would help provide tools to address other policy-relevant questions such as the following, as they relate to greenhouse gas emissions:
+This research will help provide tools to address other policy-relevant questions such as the following, as they relate to greenhouse gas emissions:

-What effect would various policy options have on "carbon leakage", the movement of emissions of greenhouse gases away from relatively regulated countries to relatively unregulated countries?
+What effect would various policy options have on "carbon leakage", the movement of emissions of greenhouse gases away from nations with relatively regulated emissions to ones with relatively unregulated emissions?